yarcode/yii2-app-yarcode/README.md

 ### Travis CI

-To automatically build and test the application in a template, use [Travis CI](https://docs.travis-ci.com/user/getting-started/), конфигурация находится в файле `.travis.yaml`.
+To automatically build and test the application in a template, use [Travis CI](https://docs.travis-ci.com/user/getting-started/).
+The configuration is located in the file `.travis.yml` in the project's root directory.

 In the configuration file added [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).